DaveBackus/Data_Bootcamp_Book/graphs1.md

   [Data Bootcamp course](http://databootcamp.nyuecon.com/)
   ```

- You can find more information about Markdown under Help.
+We can find more information about Markdown under Help.
 Or use your Google fu.
+We like the Daring Fireball description.

 Markdown is ubiquitous.
 This book, for example, is written in Markdown.
-Go [here](https://github.com/DaveBackus/Data_Bootcamp_Book/blob/master/data-mentality.md) for a list of chapter files.
+Look [here](https://github.com/DaveBackus/Data_Bootcamp_Book) for a list of chapter files.
 Click on one to see how it displays.
 Click on the Raw button at the top to see the Markdown file that produced it.

+**IPython help.** We can access documentation just as we did in Spyder's IPython console:  Type a function or method and add a question mark.
+For example:  `print?` or `df.plot?`.

-**Exercise.** Create a description cell in Markdown near the top of your notebook.
+**Exercise.** Create a description cell in Markdown at the top of your notebook.
 It should include your name and a description of what you're doing in the notebook.
 For example: "Joan Watson's notes on the Data Bootcamp Matplotlib notebook" and a date.  *Bonus points:*  Add a link.

-**IPython help.** We can access documentation just as we did in Spyder's IPython console:  Type a function or method and add a question mark.
-For example:  `print?` or `df.plot?`.
+**Exercise.**  Click on the + to add two new cells.
+In the first one, add the statement `import pandas as pd`, labelled as code.
+Run it.
+Use the second cell to find documentation for `pd.read_csv`.

 ## Getting ready